projectdiscovery/nuclei-ai-extension/README.md

 # Nuclei AI - Browser Extension

-Nuclei AI Browser Extension, built on top of [cloud.projectdiscovery.io](https://cloud.projectdiscovery.io/templates), simplifies the creation of vulnerability templates, by enabling users to extract vulnerability information from any webpages to quickly and efficiently create nuclei templates, saving valuable time and effort.
+Nuclei AI Browser Extension, built on top of [ProjectDiscovery Cloud Platform](https://cloud.projectdiscovery.io/templates), simplifies the creation of vulnerability templates, by enabling users to extract vulnerability information from any webpages to quickly and efficiently create Nuclei templates, saving valuable time and effort.

 ## Prerequisite